What We Do

 -

 Sometimes you just need a quick check in, someone to bounce your ideas off, or to talk things through.
-Single-session is what you’re looking for!
+Single-session therapy is what you’re looking for!

 $200/session